The Best Toronto Itinerary: 2 or 3 Days

 Anywhere from 1-3 hours

-After you eat lunch, you might be just in time for the Donut Adventure Tour which runs in the Kensington Market at 1pm.
+Optionally, there is a Donut Adventure Tour (2 hours long) which runs in the Kensington Market at 1pm.

 If you don’t do the donut adventure, then I at least recommend popping into Bunner’s (my favourite bakery) for a sweet treat.